Finding Your Tire SizeSearch for Tires

 Where can I find my tire size?

-- The tire size for your vehicle and wheels can be found in two places; on the sidewall of your tire and on the inside frame of the driver side door.
+The tire size for your vehicle and wheels can be found in two places:

-- The tire sidewall is pictured above and the inside frame of the driver side door is below.
+- Inside frame of the driver side door

 What does my tire size mean?

 - The first three numbers of a tire size measures the width in millimeters from sidewall to sidewall.

 - If the tire size is 255/60 R16, the width of the tire is 255 millimeters.

 - The two digit number after the slash mark is the aspect ratio which measures the tire's cross-section to it's width.

 - If the tire size is 255/60 R16, the 60 means that the height is 60% of the tire's width.
 The bigger the aspect ratio, the bigger the tire's sidewall will be.

 - In between the Aspect Ratio and Rim Diameter, is the construction of the tire.

 - If the tire size is 255/60 R16, the "R" stands for Radial, which means the layers of the tire run in straight lines across the tire.